Please read the following important information for First Sentier Asian Quality Bond Fund

 Performance review

-On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned -0.14% in March, underperforming its benchmark by -0.19%.
+On a net-of-fees basis, the First Sentier Asian Quality Bond Fund returned 0.30% in April, outperforming its benchmark by 0.04%.

-An overall neutral positioning in credit spreads relative to the benchmark was flat in terms of performance, and the portfolio’s overweight in US rates contributed to returns.
-Sector selection detracted from returns as spreads widened in Indonesia on the back of policy uncertainty.
-Local rates and currency exposure was neutral for returns.
+An underweight positioning in credit spreads detracted from performance, while the portfolio’s overweight in US rates contributed to returns.
+Local rates and currency exposure was positive for returns.

 Important Information